-Interns are required to complete a minimum of three (3) complete psychological assessments over the course of the internship year.
+Interns are required to complete a minimum of two (2) complete psychological assessments over the course of the internship year.
 Assessment opportunities are somewhat flexible based on the availability of testing materials/resources, as well as identified patient needs for assessment.
 Complete assessments will include a clinical interview, selection of appropriate materials for the assessment, administration, scoring, and interpretation of the results, preparation of a comprehensive report of results, and presentation of results to the patient.
-Common referrals for testing include: diagnostic clarification, neurocognitive screenings, and personality assessments, among others.
+Common referrals for testing include: diagnostic clarification, neurocognitive screenings, ADHD assessments, Autism assessments, and personality assessments, among others.